3rd Flying Training Squadron: World War II

 With no supplies or replacements available from the United States, ground crews, with little or no spares for repairing aircraft, used parts which were cannibalized from wrecks.
-Essentials, such as oil, was reused, with used oil being strained though makeshift filters, and tailwheel tires were stuffed with rags to keep them usable.
+Essentials, such as oil, was reused, with used oil being strained through makeshift filters, and tailwheel tires were stuffed with rags to keep them usable.
 The aircraft which were flying and engaging the Japanese seemed to have more bullethole patches on the fuselage than original skin.
 On 12 December, Nichols Field was abandoned and the squadron operated from at temporary fields in northern Bataan, and later withdrawn on 8 January to "Bataan Field", located several miles from the southern tip of the peninsula.

 24th Pursuit Group Curtiss P-40E Warhawk Bataan Airfield 1942.

 Bataan field consisted of a dirt runway, hacked out of the jungle by Army engineers in early 1941 and lengthened after the FEAF was ordered into Bataan.
 However, it was well camouflaged.
 It was attacked and strafed daily by the Japanese, however no aircraft were lost on the ground as a result of the attacks.
 Bataan Field was kept in operation for several months during the Battle of Bataan.
 The remaining pilots continued operations with the few planes that were left, cannibalizing aircraft wreckage to keep a few planes airborne in the early months of 1942.
 Many squadron members, unneeded to support the limited number of airplanes fought as infantry.

 With the surrender of the United States Army on Bataan, Philippines on 8 April 1942, the remainder of the 24th Pursuit Group withdrew to Mindanao Island and began operating from Del Monte Airfield with whatever aircraft were remaining.
 Those remaining on Luzon that surrendered to the Japanese were subjected to the Bataan Death March.

 The last of the group's aircraft were captured or destroyed by enemy forces on or about 1 May 1942.
 With the collapse of organized United States resistance in the Philippines on 8 May 1942, a few surviving members of the 3rd Pursuit Squadron managed to escape from Mindanao to Australia where they were integrated into existing units.